ckatkinson/TriangulationCalculator/README.md

 It should return true for this example.

+We can also check that it is connected by running

+    isconnected(cpx)

+It should return true for this example.

 Also, we can compute its Euler characteristic

     eulercharacteristic(cpx)

 and get 2.
-If we knew that cpx was connected and orientable, we would know what surface it was (if we had covered chapter 5 at this point (which we haven't (but will soon))).
+If we knew that cpx was orientable, we would know what surface it was (if we had covered chapter 5 at this point (which we haven't (but will soon))).